lukaswagner/logger/README.md

 # logger
 Multi-level logger for C++.
 Supports logging to both console and file.
 Based on logger from [cginternals/cppassist](https://github.com/cginternals/cppassist).
+The documentation can be found [here](https://lukaswagner.github.io/logger/).

 ## Contents